devonwarren/mattermost-notify/README.md

 If you just want a single line displayed you can use the `MESSAGE_TEXT` variable and it will render whatever jinja in that, else you will likely want copy/mount the files in `/app/templates` to be run against with the filename being specified using `TEMPLATE_FILE` (or `CARD_TEMPLATE_FILE` for card info)

 ### Advanced Functionality
 You can introduce a preprocess python script if you need to do more advanced functionality.
-This will run standalone before the regular script is called so you can process or import whatever json objects you need
+This will run standalone before the regular script is called so you can process or import whatever json objects you need.
+You need to pass in the full path to a python3 compatible script.